 When you are appointing a tradesman, ensure you have a detailed payment schedule that includes an expected completion date, and details for what penalties there are if the work goes over deadline or over budget.
 For any medium or larger jobs, you should insist on a full legal written contract.

 Ask if they can provide a building regulations compliance certificate

 For certain types of work – for example, electrical, plumbing, gas, and replacing windows – you need to get a building regulations compliance certificate from your local authority.
-To quickly see if a piece of work is covered by building regulations use our interactive house.
 The tradesman can provide your certificate if he is a member of a Competent Persons Scheme – a government run accreditation programme – that confirms that the work has been done in line with building regulations.
 Alternatively, you will need to go to your Local Authority Building Control department.